Monitor any webpage for changes — via API.

 No-code monitors

 "The page changed" alerts trigger on cookie banners, ad rotations, and timestamps.
-Operationally useless when you need to act on a specific value.
+No way to scope the check or gate it on a rule, so you stop reading them.

 Scraping APIs